Updated: 26 December 2017

 If you are looking for a city that has it all: culture, nightlife, great food, unlimited shopping - especially for Oriental dancers - you need to go to Istanbul!

-This article is the result of nearly 20 trips to Istanbul - I am addicted to this city and travel there once or even twice a year!
+This article is the result of 21 trips to Istanbul - I am addicted to this city and travel there once or even twice a year!

 Istanbul has been home to some of the best designers and makers of Oriental dance costumes for many decades.
 This alone is a good reason to fly there.
 Better go there long enough so that you will have some hours left for sightseeing inbetween all the shopping!